-- The spine-to-leaf topology is the standard topology in SGI Rackable clusters.
+• The spine-to-leaf topology is the standard topology in SGI Rackable clusters.
 If your cluster requires switch redundancy, you can configure stacked Ethernet switches.
 Such a configuration might not always be required or desired.
-If redundant stacked switches are part of the configuration, the following connections are doubled and configured for bonding: the admin node connection and the inter-switch links. - Most SGI Rackable compute nodes share a BMC port with interface eth0.
+If redundant stacked switches are part of the configuration, the following connections are doubled and configured for link bonding: the admin node connection to the spine switch and the inter-switch links.

+- Most SGI Rackable compute nodes share a BMC port with interface eth0.
 Typically, this single port is cabled to a top-of-rack (TOR) leaf switch with a single 1G cable. - Typically, the leaf switch is connected to the spine switch with a single 1G cable.
-If link oversubscription is a concern (47:1), the 1G Ethernet leaf switches can connect to a 10G Ethernet spine switch via a 10G connection or a dual-10G connection. - The admin node connects to the spine switch through a single 1G cable.
-If the spine switch is a 10G Ethernet switch, this connection requires a 10G connection or dual-10G connection. - For very large topologies, for example those with more than 510 IP addresses (/23 subnet), SGI recommends that you create multiple VLANs.
-This separation creates broadcast domains of a manageable size.
-In this configuration, several leaf switches, usually about four leaf switches, are configured to be in a different VLANs.
-When the discover command runs, certain operations, for example installing software, which uses multicast image distribution, NTP, and DHCP, are configured to route between VLANs on the Ethernet switches.
+If the Ethernet switches are stacked, dual 1G cables are used and are configured for bonding.
+If link oversubscription is a concern (47:1), the 1G Ethernet leaf switches can connect to a 10G Ethernet spine switch via a 10G connection or a dual-10G connection with the correct models of switches. - The admin node connects to the spine switch through either a single 1G cable or dual-1G cables.
+If dual-1G cables are used, the software creates a logically bonded interface between the two links.
+If the spine switch is a 10G Ethernet switch, this connection requires a 10G connection or dual-10G connection.